 Why Brands Hate Social Media Bots

 Simply put, it’s fraud.
-Social media of all kinds have becoming increasingly infested by bots.
-These automated accounts irritate everyone with constant spam, and have also been used to do things as serious as sway political opinion.
+Social media of all kinds have become increasingly infested by bots.
+These automated accounts irritate everyone with constant spam and have also been used to do things as serious as sway political opinion.
 When it comes to hotel and travel marketing, however, businesses will pointedly avoid influencers with fake followers and bots.

 Why is millennial trust so important to businesses?